TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.2-the-art-of-dashboard/_index.md

 weight: 20
 ---

 To a few of us who love visualizing information with vRealize Operations, we see the dashboard as a canvas.
-Granted, the widgets have limitation but that’s part of the art 😊
+Granted, the widgets have limitation but that's part of the art 😊

 Creating dashboards is an art as you need to balance many conflicting requirements, such as: